SkylineCommunications/dataminer-docs/connector-help/connector_help/iDirext X5 Satellite Router.md

 **Authentication:**

-- **Username**:The username required to access the device.
+- **Username**: The username required to access the device.
 No communication attempts will be made until this is provided.
 - **Password**: The password associated with the username.

 ## Usage